-Salem County is located in South Jersey and is in close proximity to both Pennsylvania and Delaware.
+Salem County is located in South Jersey.
 The county has a population of over 65,000 residents.
 The county is served in all legal matters by the Salem County Superior Court.
 The court oversees all matters of law, including matters of Family Law.
 The court's Family Division handles all matters of custody, divorce and other Family Law issues, including issues of domestic violence.
 When a family is going through a domestic violence situation, it is common for them to seek legal resolutions from the court.

 Domestic Violence Cases In Salem County, New Jersey